volom/SourceCodeDefencer/README.md

-Defense your python project by hiding it using encryption
+Defense your python project/separated file by hiding it using encryption

-❕ This tool will be useful if you want to share your Python project without revealing its source code.
+❕ This tool will be useful if you want to share your Python project/separated file without revealing its source code.
 All contents of the files are encrypted and cannot be read by a person, while this does not affect the functionality and the output of the code.

 --------------------------------------------